AcumaticaHackathon/2022-Team-Beta/README.md

 # 2022-Team-Beta

-Purpose of this project is to do customer segmentation based
+Purpose of this project is to do customer segmentation based on K-Means clustering algorithm.